awsdocs/amazon-sumerian-user-guide/doc-source/assets-hosts.md

 # Amazon Sumerian Hosts<a name="assets-hosts"></a>

-A host is a asset provided by Sumerian that has built in animation, speech, and behavior for interacting with users\.
+A host is an asset provided by Sumerian that has built in animation, speech, and behavior for interacting with users\.
 Use hosts to engage users in conversation and convey information\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sumerian/latest/userguide/images/hosts.png)